andyp123/blender_vertex_color_master/README.md

 Copy the value of the 'Src' channel to the vertex group in the 'Dst' layer.

 ## Planned Features
-* 'Selection Only' option for the Active Channel functions to operate just on selected elements (vertex, face).
 * Channel isolation mode for painting grayscale and saving to a channel more easily.
 * Function to scale the range of channel values.
 * Improve alpha support: